-The thought leaders of this change within the military reconceived the organizational relationships as network-based, versus the traditional hierarchies of the past.
+Thought leaders within the military reconceived organizational relationships as network-based, versus the traditional hierarchies of the past.
 They developed a new model that enabled the military to use its size—and its extended network of relationships—as an advantage rather than an impediment.

 The “fog of war” describes the uncertainty faced by soldiers in the field of battle.
 In today’s markets, business leaders face a similar challenge: how to pierce through the “the fog of business.”

 Strategy doesn’t give employees enough guidance to know how to take action, and plans are too rigid to adapt to changing circumstances.
 In rapidly changing environments, you need fog lights to get closer to the ground.

 Business leaders recognize the importance of pushing decision-making down the organization and out to the front line.
 But delegation can lead to invisibility, inconsistency and even chaos.
 When driving, fog lights work best when there are lines on the road to follow.
 Similarly, leaders must create mechanisms that keep everyone aligned to the mission and coordinated in the field.

 Doctrine is the military’s mechanism for managing the fog of war, pushing decision-making closer to the ground while providing the lines to guide decision-making and action.
 Doctrine creates the common framework of understanding inside of which individuals can make rapid decisions that are right for their circumstances.
 Doctrine offers a powerful model for executives looking to pierce the fog of business and find new ways of exerting influence without centralized control.

 NATO defines doctrine as “Fundamental principles by which the military forces guide their actions in support of objectives.
 It is authoritative but requires judgment in application.”
 If strategy defines objectives, and plans prescribe behavior, then doctrine guides decisions.